 Previous observations have demonstrated rather uniform vertical structure of the boundary current in the Atlantic Water (AW) and halocline; thus, the proposed design must be sufficient to capture AW transports.
 These moorings complement snapshot ship-based observations at distributed cross-sections providing climatologic context to the snapshot measurements.

-The mooring locations in the Laptev Sea (M1 and M3 moorings, above) and East Siberian Sea (M9 mooring) are reliable climatological sites; data from these locations were used in the past for monitoring climatic changes [e.g. Polyakov et al. 2005; Dmitrenko et al. 2008a].
+- The mooring locations in the Laptev Sea (M1 and M3, above) and East Siberian Sea (M9) are reliable climatological sites.
+Data from these locations have been used for monitoring climatic changes.

-Two of the moorings (M1 and M9) will be equipped with upward-looking bottom-tracking ADCPs to measure current profile and to monitor ice drift; they will also have Upward Looking Sonar (ULS) for ice draft measurements.
-CTD chains affixed to two moorings (M5 and M3) will be located above major flotation to measure surface boundary layer T and S.
+Two of the moorings (M1 and M9) are equipped with upward-looking bottom-tracking ADCPs to measure current profile and to monitor ice drift; they will also have Upward Looking Sonar (ULS) for ice draft measurements.
+CTD chains affixed to two moorings (M3 and M5) will be located above major flotation to measure surface boundary layer T and S.

-Ocean Bottom Pressure (OBP) variations will be tracked at the M1 and M9 moorings using Sea-Bird BPR-53 meters.
-We will compare these observations with Dynamic Ocean Topography (DOT) derived from the CryoSat-2 altimeter to test satellite-derived estimates of Arctic Ocean circulation [Kwok and Morison, 2011] and freshwater distribution [Morison et al., 2011]
+Ocean Bottom Pressure (OBP) variations are tracked at M1 and M9 using Sea-Bird BPR-53 meters.
+We will compare these observations with Dynamic Ocean Topography (DOT) derived from the CryoSat-2 altimeter to test satellite-derived estimates of Arctic Ocean circulation and freshwater distribution.